10 Essentials for Your Next River Cruise

 2. Multi-Plug Charger

-One of the best parts about a river cruise is taking photos of all of the places you’re visiting, but with all of the snapshots comes the dreaded drained phone battery.
-Then there are tablets, watches, and other electronics you’ll want to keep juiced up.
+If you’re anything like me, you’re going to be taking a lot of photos on your river cruise.
+But with all those snapshots comes the dreaded drained phone battery.
+Not to mention the tablets, watches, and other electronics you’ll want to keep juiced up.
 That’s why it’s important to bring a multi-plug charger with you on any trip, including river cruises.

 Be sure the charger can be plugged into the plugs of the countries you’re visiting.
 The best chargers also have ports for USB chargers and traditional plugs, so there are plenty of options to charge phones, smart watches, portable chargers, and more all from one spot in your cabin.

-TourScoop recommends: Brands like One Beat Store, the Besfan Store, the Tessan Store, and Best Buy Essentials, offer well-rated chargers.
+TourScoop recommends: Brands like One Beat Store, the Besfan Store, and Best Buy Essentials, offer well-rated chargers.
 Retailers like Amazon and Best Buy carry these and other options if you’re looking for a specific size or color.

 3. Rain Jacket with a Bag